Jean Tigana

-Amadou Jean Tigana (born 23 June 1955) is a French former football player and manager.
+Amadou Jean Tigana (born 23 June 1955) is a former professional football player and manager.
 A central midfielder, he was renowned as one of the best midfielders in the world during the 1980s.
 He spent his entire playing career in France, and made 52 appearances and scored one goal for the France national team.
 Following his playing career, he became a manager, coaching clubs in France, England, Turkey and China.

 Club career

 Tigana started his professional career as a player at Toulon, having been spotted fairly late playing part-time while employed in a spaghetti factory and then as a postman.
 He moved to Lyon in 1978 and then to Bordeaux in a $4 million transfer.
 In Bordeaux's midfield for eight years, Tigana helped them to three league titles and three French cups, as well as taking them close to European glory on two occasions, losing in the semi-final of the European Cup and Cup Winners' Cup in 1985 and 1987 respectively.

 He moved in 1989 to Marseille, and ended his career there following the 1990–91 season, winning two consecutive league titles, and reaching the European Cup final during the latter season, only to be defeated by Red Star Belgrade on penalties following a 0–0 draw.